dimagi/commcare-hq/README.md

     $ pip install -r requirements/dev-requirements.txt

 Enter localsettings.py and do the following:
     - Find the `LOG_FILE` and `DJANGO_LOG_FILE` entries.
 Ensure that the directories for both exist and are writeable.
 If they do not exist, create them.
     - You may also want to add the line `from dev_settings import *` at the top of the file, which includes some useful default settings.

+Once you have completed the above steps, you can use Docker to build and run all of the service containers.
+The steps for setting up Docker can be found in the [docker folder](docker/README.md).

 ### Alternate steps for Windows
 On Windows it can be hard to compile some of the packages so we recommend installing those from their binary